 Mount Everest is one of only 14 mountains over 8,000 meters above sea level – known as “Eight-thousanders”.
 Climbing at this level is incredibly strenuous on the body – especially the heart and lungs.
 Mountaineers must be in peak physical and mental condition to even attempt getting to base camp.

 At 8,848.86 meters or 29,0129 feet above sea level Everest is by far the tallest mountain in the world.
-Being able to claim the summit is a news-worthy achievement.
-The high death rate seems to attract a certain type of person who might aim to “cheat death”.
+That means Everest is five and a half miles above sea level.
+So being able to claim the summit is a news-worthy achievement.
+The high death rate also seems to attract the type of person who might aim to “cheat death”.

 How Many Dead Bodies Are On Mount Everest?